 Grad Dip Communications, Grad Dip Legal Practice (UTS)

 BA LLB (Hons I) (Syd)

-Dr Kayleen Manwaring is a Senior Lecturer at UNSW Law & Justice.
-She joined the School of Private & Commercial Law in 2021, transferring from UNSW Business after a number of years teaching corporations law and intellectual property to business students.
-Kayleen leads a research stream on Challenges for a Cyber-Physical World as part of The Allens Hub for Technology, Law and Innovation, and is also a member of the Centre for Law, Markets and Regulation, the UNSW Institute for Cyber Security, and the UNSW Digital Grid Futures Institute.
+Dr Kayleen Manwaring is a Senior Lecturer at UNSW Law & Justice, and in 2022-2023 she has been appointed Senior Research Fellow in the UNSW Allens Hub for Technology, Law and Innovation ('UNSW Allens Hub').
+She joined the School of Private & Commercial Law in 2021, transferring from UNSW Business after a several years teaching corporations law and intellectual property to business students.
+Kayleen leads a research stream on 'Challenges for a Cyber-Physical World' as part of the UNSW Allens Hub and is also a member of the UNSW Institute for Cyber Security and the UNSW AI Institute.